mingzilla/py-flat-orm/notes/notes1.md

 * I want the full version of this class, including every single function, ignore functions from other classes, I'll ask you to provide them later

-based on your understand of the code base, and the selected OrmMapping class, create unit tests for `mapDomain` in python
+based on your understanding of the code base, and the selected OrmMapping class, create unit tests for `mapDomain` in python